WATonomous/wato_monorepo/docs/setup/setup.md

 # Getting Started

-## System Requirements
-- Docker-compose 1.29.2 or later
-- Docker 20.10.18 or later
-- Nvidia GPU (for simulation)

-Recommended: Use a WATonomous server

 ## Terminology
 - Local Machine: Your personal machine
 - Host Machine: The machine that you will be developing on.
 We recommend you use our WATonomous servers.
 The host and local machine can be the same.

+## System Requirements
+- Docker-compose 1.29.2 or later
+- Docker 20.10.18 or later
+- Nvidia GPU (for simulation)

+Note: These are all available on WATonomous servers by default.

 ## Prerequisites